FanaticLab/CrystalMapper/Implementation/CrystalMapper/CrystalMapper.UnitTest/Readme.txt

  *
 /*/

-Database Creation:
+Setting Up Environment:

-To Run Test or UnitTest execute "instnwnd.sql" file in Management Studio It will create Northwind database that both test project uses.
+* To Run Test or UnitTest execute "instnwnd.sql" file in Management Studio It will create Northwind database that both test projects uses.

+* Point 'Default-Db' and 'Northwind' connection strings to the newly created Northwind database in app.config.

+* Executes tests

+For any queries don' hesitate to email